This guide is aimed at people who are thinking about setting up their own Alaveteli website in a new jurisdiction.

 /admin onto the end of your domain name.
 This will take you to the administrative interface.
 It’s plain and simple, but functional.
 For example, try adding new authorities there, perhaps with your own email address, so you can see what requests look like to them.

 When trying things out, you need to wear several hats — as a site administrator, an ordinary site user, and as a public authority.
-This can get confusing with several email addresses.
-One quick and easy way to do this is to use a throwaway email service like http://mailinator.com.
+This can get confusing with several email addresses, so one quick and easy way to manage this is to use a throwaway email service like http://mailinator.com.

 One of the most important things you need to do before launching is to gather together a list of all the bodies to whom you want to address FOI requests.